xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/ppc64le/discovery/mtms/discovery_using_defined.rst

 #.
 Detect the BMCs and add the node definitions into xCAT.

    Use the ``bmcdiscover`` command to discover the BMCs responding over an IP range and automatically write the output into the xCAT database.
-You **must** use the ``-t`` option to indicate node type is bmc and the ``-w`` option to automatically write the output into the xCAT database.
+You **must** use the ``-w`` option to automatically write the output into the xCAT database.

    To discover the BMC with an IP address of 172.30.0.1, use the command: ::